ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingvzmod.rst

    :align: center
    :alt: A table of numbers and a black and white background Description automatically generated

-   Figure 12-12: The ArcNLET-Py VZMOD text outputs in Microsoft Excel.
+   Figure 12-11: The ArcNLET-Py VZMOD text outputs in Microsoft Excel.

 .. figure:: ./media/usingvzmodMedia/media/image15.png
    :align: center
    :alt: A plot of numbers and a black and white background Description automatically generated

-   Figure 12-13: The ArcNLET-Py VZMOD text outputs are plotted in Excel.
+   Figure 12-12: The ArcNLET-Py VZMOD text outputs are plotted in Excel.

 The plots show concentrations of NH\ :sub:`4` and NO\ :sub:`3` below the OSTDS (left) and the saturation function for nitrification and denitrification (right).

-.. |A screenshot of a computer Description automatically generated| image:: ./media/usingvzmodMedia/media/image2.png
-   :width: 3.2in
-   :height: 5.25in
-.. |image1| image:: ./media/usingvzmodMedia/media/image3.png
-   :width: 3.2in
-   :height: 5.25in
 .. |image2| image:: ./media/usingvzmodMedia/media/image8.png
    :width: 2.93988in
    :height: 5.51318in